wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 firewall has 2 different ways to authenticate (e.g. login form and json login) and the red firewall has one way to authenticate (e.g. JWT).

-In sort, a *firewall listener* extracts all necessary information from the request (e.g. username, password, csrf token).
+A *firewall listener* extracts all necessary information from the request (e.g. username, password, csrf token).
 This is passed into a global *authentication manager*, which then calls the required *authentication provider* (e.g. one that can authenticate a username and